 The Company assumes and retrocedes financial reinsurance contracts that do not expose it to a reasonable possibility of loss from insurance risk.
 These contracts are reported as deposits and are included in other reinsurance assets/liabilities.
 The amount of revenue reported in other revenues on these contracts represents fees and the cost of insurance under the terms of the reinsurance agreement.
 Assets and liabilities are reported on a net or gross basis, depending on the specific details within each treaty.
 Reinsurance agreements reported on a net basis, where a legal right of offset exists, are generally included in other reinsurance balances on the consolidated balance sheets.
 Balances resulting from the assumption and/or subsequent transfer of benefits and obligations resulting from cash flows related to variable annuities have also been classified as other reinsurance balance assets and/or liabilities.
-Other reinsurance assets are included in other reinsurance balances while other reinsurance liabilities are included in other reinsurance balances on the consolidated balances on the consolidated balances while other reinsurance liabilities are included in other reinsurance balances on the consolidated balances on the consolidated balances while other reinsurance liabilities are included in other reinsurance balances on the consolidated balances on the consolidated balances while other reinsurance liabilities are included in other reinsurance balances on the consolidated balance sheets.
+Other reinsurance assets are included in premiums receivable and other reinsurance balances while other reinsurance liabilities are included in other reinsurance balances on the consolidated balance sheets.